-- 9 By its appeal, the Council of the European Union (the 'appellant') claims that the Court should: - set aside the order under appeal; - dismiss the application for interim relief in its entirety; and - reserve the costs.
+- 9 By their appeal, the Representatives of the Governments of the Member States (the 'appellant') claim that the Court should: - set aside the order under appeal; - dismiss the application for interim relief in its entirety; and - reserve the costs.

 - 10 The appellant moreover requests that the Court should rule on the present appeal without first hearing the other parties under Article 160(7) of the Rules of Procedure of the Court of Justice. - On the basis of the documents contained in the Court's file, in particular the arguments put forward both by the applicant at first instance, before the General Court, and by the appellant, before the Court, the Vice-President considers that she has at her disposal all the information necessary in order to rule on the present appeal.
 It is therefore appropriate, in accordance with Article 160(7) of the Rules of Procedure of the Court of Justice, which applies to the present appeal by virtue of Articles 39 and 57 of the Statue of the Court of Justice of the European Union, to rule on the present appeal without first hearing the other parties.